-The legislation is likely also violates the First Amendment because it forces websites or publishers to pejoratively identify content as illegal for minors.
+The legislation is also likely violates the First Amendment because it forces websites or publishers to pejoratively identify material as illegal.
 Speech is presumed legal for adults and minors until it is found to be illegal by a court.
-This determination can only be made by a court with the full protections of due process.
+This determination can only be made by the judicial process with the full protections of due process.
 The Supreme Court has made clear that a state cannot create a non-legal process for determining if material is illegal for minors (or adults).
 This is true regardless of whether it does so itself or if it forces the publisher to do so under threat of criminal prosecution.
 In Bantam Books v.
 Sullivan, 372 U.S. 58 (1963), the Supreme Court struck down a similar scheme of regulation as a form of "informal censorship."